nextthingco/docs/Gadget-docs/source/includes/_builddeploy.md

 ## Gadget Help

-To see what commands and options are available while using Gadget type:
+When in a project's directory, commands like `stop` and `start` can be used to start and stop the application plus more.
+To see what commands and options are available for use in GadgetCLI:

 ```shell
 gadget #or